 After Showering and Shaving

-- Apply toner.
+- Apply toner or micellar water.
 As a man, you may not have this at hand.
-Instead, using a cotton pad or similar, dab cold green or black tea over your face; this could be a byproduct of the cold teabag treatment mentioned above.
+Instead, dab cold green or black tea over your face with a cotton pad; this could be a byproduct of the above-mentioned cold teabag treatment.
 Other effective alternatives are witch hazel, aloe vera gel, rose water, and apple cider vinegar diluted to a ratio of one part vinegar and three parts water.
-If none of these are available, simply rinsing your face with cold water can provide a refreshing boost.
+If none of these are available, rinsing your face with cold water can provide a refreshing boost.

 - Apply moisturizer.
-Choose one suited to your skin type and massage it over your face with upward and outward motions while your skin is still damp.
+Choose a day cream suited to your skin type.
+While your face is still damp, massage it in with upward and outward motions.
 This stimulates lymphatic drainage to reduce puffiness.
-To enhance the effect and relax the face, gently tap around the eyes, forehead, and jawline.
+Enhance the effect by gently tapping around the eyes, forehead, and jawline.
 At the same time, practice facial animation, as described above.

 Instant Cosmetic Fixes to Look Less Tired